benjacoblee/mongoDB-notes/README.md

     // returns { "_id" : 1, "diseases" : [ "sinus", "torn ACL" ] }

-HOWEVER.
-This is a 1-1 relationship, meaning one patient will always only have one summary, and one summary will only belong to one patient, embedding might be a better option.
+This is a 1-1 relationship, meaning one patient will always only have one summary, and one summary will only belong to one patient.
+Thus, embedding might be a better option.

     db.patients.insertOne({
       name: "Ben",